neoremind/kraps-rpc/README.md

 Kraps-rpc is a RPC framework split from [Spark](https://github.com/apache/spark), you can regard it as `spark-rpc` with the word *spark* reversed.

-This module is mainly for studying how RPC works in Spark, as people know that Spark consists many distributed components, such as driver, master, executor, block manager, etc, and they communicate with each other through RPC.
+This module is mainly for studying how RPC works in Spark, as people knows that Spark consists many distributed components, such as driver, master, executor, block manager, etc, and they communicate with each other through RPC.
 In Spark project the functionality is sealed in `Spark-core` module.
-Kraps-rcp splits the core RCP part from it, not including security and streaming download feature.
+Kraps-rpc separates the core RCP part from it, not including security and streaming download feature.

 The module is based on Spark 2.1 version, which eliminate [Akka](http://akka.io/) due to [SPARK-5293](https://issues.apache.org/jira/browse/SPARK-5293).